 The ever vibrant Mini Racing scene has had successful involvement by MCR members over the years.
 Both Mighty Mini series and Historic Racing have been enjoyed by the membership and their many spectators.
 There is an active series for the new Mini which is also supported by MCR members.
 Racing requires a totally prepared car and specialist equipment which involves at least a degree of expense and may require a great deal of expense to become competitive.
 Experience of racing is also helpful.
 However there is only one way to start in the sport, and that is to start going to races.
 Spectating, marshalling and then competing is the traditional path into the sport.
 There is considerable experience of racing within the MCR which a novice member may be able to access with help.
 Members should contact the Competition Secretary for more information.

 Broadly falling into two categories stage rallying and road rallying, the sport of rallying has been the natural home of Mini Coopers since 1961.
 In the past members have competed in both disciplines both in the UK and abroad.
 Rallying needs a degree of specialist car preparation, depending upon the type of event being entered, and experienced advice is helpful before any money is spent.
-MCR members have competed in the MSA Historic Rally Championship the Rally GB and other international rallies including the Rallye Monte Carlo Historique.
+MCR members have competed in the Motorsport UK Historic Rally Championship the Rally GB and other international rallies including the Rallye Monte Carlo Historique.
 Members should contact the Competition Secretary for more information if contemplating starting in the sport.
 The club’s Newcastle and Durham region organise the excellent Northumberland Borders Rally, a Clubmans status navigational rally.